Rushikesh-S-Ware/Deep-Learning-for-Digit-Recognition/Readme.md

-# 🧠 MNIST CNN Image Classifier - AIT736 Project
+# 🧠 MNIST CNN Image Classifier

 This project is a digit recognition web application built using a Convolutional Neural Network (CNN) trained on the MNIST dataset.
 The model is deployed using Gradio and hosted on [Hugging Face Spaces](https://huggingface.co/spaces/Rushikesh-S-Ware/MNIST-CNN-Image-Classifier), allowing users to upload an image and receive a predicted digit (0-9) in real-time.